JA-Lacey/R_helper_scripts/README.md

-# Jake_helper_scripts
+# R_helper_scripts
-collection of random scripts
+A collection of small R scripts and markdown documents for various small tasks performed in R